-All volume except for Redcedar Shake & Shingle Blocks, Christmas trees, posts, Chipwood and Small Logs must be reported in Scribner Decimal C log scale.
+All volume except for Redcedar Shake & Shingle Blocks, Christmas trees, posts, Chipwood and Small Logs, must be reported in Scribner Decimal C log scale.
+Redcedar Shake & Shingle Blocks are reported in cords.
 Christmas trees are reported in lineal feet.
 Posts are reported in number of posts (8 lineal feet per post).
-Chipwood and Small Logs are reported in tons.
+Chipwood and Small Logs is reported in tons.